All Episodes

 They're such a dying breed.

-The old get rid of the old media, go and do their own homework.
+Get rid of the old media, go and do their own homework.

-You can find this on C SPAN.
+You can find this on C-SPAN.

-C SPAN aired it.
+C-SPAN aired it.

 So George Will has it completely wrong.

-He should uh do his own homework.
+He should do his own homework.

-Um it was interesting comment.
+It was an interesting comment.

-But when it comes to Palin using nuclear weapons, there's not a soul in the country that would ever give her authority and control over their launching, the use.
+When it comes to Palin using nuclear weapons, there's not a soul in the country that would ever give her authority and control over their launching, the use.

-Um I you you know, you are right about something in the vice presidential vetting process.
+You are right about something in the vice presidential vetting process.

 That is something that is delved into quite deeply.